ialbert/bio/doc/bio-fetch.md

     # Get data for a single accession number.
     bio NC_045512 --fetch

-    # Get data for multiple accession numbers.
+For most commands you can operate on multiple accession numbers at a time.

     bio NC_045512 MN996532 --fetch

+There will be commands like `--rename` where it makes no sense to apply the operation on multiple data at the same time.
+In those cases only the first accession number is acted upon.

 ### Rename  (--rename)

 Accession numbers are tedious to handle.
 Almost always we rename data to be meaningful

-    bio NC_045512 --fetch --rename SARS2
+    bio NC_045512 --fetch --rename ncov

-the command above will rename store the data under the name `SARS2`.
+the command above will rename store the data under the name `ncov`.
 Within the data the sequence will still be labeled as `NC_045512`.
 We can change the internal id of the sequence with:

-    bio NC_045512 --fetch --rename SARS2 --seqid SARS2
+    bio NC_045512 --fetch --rename ncov --seqid ncov bio NC_045512 --fetch --rename ratg13 --seqid ratg13

-Now, not just the file is called `SARS2` but the sequence id is also set to `SARS2` as well.
+Now, not just the file is called `ncov` but the sequence id is also set to `ncov` as well.

 ###  Listing the storage (--list)